-Sonia had a Paris studio dedicated to creating textiles and clothing, and she opened a fashion house called – how could i be different – Sonia.
-Sonia attracted wealthy clients: a woollen embroidered coat was made in 1925 for the movie star Gloria Swanson, in geometric shades of rich spicy reds, browns and creams.
+Delaunay had a Paris studio dedicated to creating textiles and clothing, and she opened a fashion house called – how could it be different – Sonia.
+She attracted wealthy clients: a woolen, the embroidered coat was made in 1925 for the movie star Gloria Swanson, in geometric shades of rich, spicy reds, browns, and creams.

 For four more decades, Delaunay designed fabrics for the Amsterdam luxury store Metz and Co, and later for Liberty.
 By the 1930s she was aware of the possibilities of mass – and machine – production.
 She said: